 We are the independent national workplace relations tribunal.
 This means we hear applications, resolve disputes, and decide on awards.

-In general, you would come to us if you need help with:
+You would come to us if you need help with:

 - unfair dismissal, unlawful termination and general protections